datadaveshin/CSS-exploration/README.md

 However, to get on track.
 This is a basic way to set up scrolling effects for your website.

 ##Actual Parallax
+While there are a few ways to make scrolling effects with CSS, likely the most interesting is using parallax to make parallax.
+That's right, we are going to go 3D in order to make a 3D effect.
+So as far as I can tell, the technique we will be focusing on today was either fully or partially (or independently) developed by Keith Clark.